- Windows 10 can run really slow or turn unresponsive altogether after an update.

 - Open Task Manager by pressing Ctrl + Shift + Esc on your keyboard.

 - When Task Manager opens go to Startup tab.
 Sort the processes by their Startup impact rating.

-- Disable processes in High category, but don’t disable crucial programs such as your antivirus.
+- Disable processes in the High category, but don’t disable crucial programs such as your antivirus.

 3. Enable a faster startup option